 © 2011 Thermo Fisher Scientific Inc. All rights reserved.
-SYBR is a registered trademark of Molecular Probes, Inc. PrimerExpress is a registered trademark of Applera Corporation. iCycler iQ is a registered trademark and iQ5, MyiQ are trademarks of Bio-Rad Laboratories, Inc. All other trademarks are the property of Thermo Fisher Scientific Inc. and its subsidiaries.
+SYBR is a registered trademark of Molecular Probes, Inc. ABI PRISM and StepOnePlus are registered trademarks of Applied Biosystems.
+StepOne and PrimerExpress are registered trademarks of Applera Corporation.
+Mx3000P, Mx3005P are registered trademarks and Mx4000 is trademark of Stratagene, Inc. iCycler iQ is a registered trademark and iQ5, MyiQ are trademarks of Bio-Rad Laboratories, Inc. LightCycler is a registered trademark of Roche Diagnostics GmbH.
+Rotor-Gene is a registered trademark of Corbett Life Science.
+MasterCycler is a registered trademark of Eppendorf AG.
+SmartCycler is a registered trademark of Cepheid.
+All other trademarks are the property of Thermo Fisher Scientific Inc. and its subsidiaries.